ziyewang/COMEBin_benchmark/README.md

 benchmark: commands for running the binning methods, the assembler and the analyzing.

-visualization: codes for reproducing figures in the manuscript.
+visualization: codes for reproducing figures in the manuscript and intermediate results.

-results.zip: intermediate results.